risingwavelabs/risingwave-docs/docs/sql/udf/udf-python.md

 `udf` and `udtf` are decorators used to define scalar and table functions respectively.

-The code defines two scalar functions and one table function:
+The code defines three scalar functions and one table function:

 - The scalar function `gcd`, decorated with `@udf`, takes two integer inputs and returns the greatest common divisor of the two integers.
+- The scalar function `blocking`, decorated with `@udf`.
+The `io_threads` parameter specifies the number of threads that the Python UDF will use during execution to enhance processing performance of IO-intensive functions.
+Please note that multithreading can not speed up compute-intensive functions due to the GIL.
 - The scalar function `extract_tcp_info`, decorated with `@udf`, takes a single binary input and returns a structured output.

     The function takes a single argument `tcp_packet` of type bytes and uses the struct module to unpack the source and destination addresses and port numbers from `tcp_packet`, and then converts the binary IP addresses to strings using `socket.inet_ntoa`.